 Frequently Asked Questions:

 In your materials, you refer to three SIFI phases.
 What are those phases, and how do I learn more about the role of pro bono attorneys in each phase?
-The three SIFI phases are
+The three SIFI phases are:

 - Phase 2: Pro bono attorneys will spend six days on the ground at the Stewart Detention Center – or at other detention centers as SIFI expands – completing intakes, providing bond representation, and working on initial preparation of cases.
+The first group of pro bono attorneys will start on April 23, 2017.

 - Phase 3: Pro bono attorneys will represent individual detained immigrants in applications for defensive relief, merits proceedings, and appeals.
+Phase 3 will start in mid-May 2017.

 The SIFI Guide for Pro Bono Counsel provides additional details about each of the phases.